 Pursuant to IAS 1, Presentation of Financial Statements, the Company is required to and does evaluate at each annual and interim period whether there are conditions or events, considered in the aggregate, that raise substantial doubt about its ability to continue as a going concern within one year after the date that the consolidated financial statements are issued.
-Based on the definitions in the relevant accounting standards, and due to recent changes in the Company's 2022 convertible loan terms in which company elected to pay all future payments in cash, negative cash flows, and continued net losses, management has determined that without additional capital raised, in the next twelve months, there is substantial doubt about the Company's ability to continue as a going concern.
+Based on the definitions in the relevant accounting standards, and due to recent changes in the Company's 2022 convertible loan terms in which company elected to pay all future payments in cash, negative cash flows, and continue as a going concern.